Likenttt/gcw-strava-kudo-all/README.md

 # Garmin Connect Kudo All Chrome/Firefox Extension

-Give kudos to your elite athletes friends in one click
+Give kudos to your elite athletes friends in one click in https://connect.garmin.com/modern/newsfeed

 [🇨🇳](./README-zh.md)